Barriers to digital inclusion

 Reasons for being offline

-The interventions and support required to help someone become more digitally included will be different for a socially isolated older person living with a long-term health condition, a young person facing homelessness and an adult with learning disabilities living on a low income.
+The interventions and support required to help someone become more digitally included will be different for:

-However, when we look at a ‘population’ level rather than an individual level, there are some common barriers to digital inclusion.
-Many people face more than one of these barriers to a greater or lesser extent and this ‘spiky profile’ is one of the reasons why digital inclusion is so difficult to define – and why interventions that are going to be effective, meaningful and sustainable have to tackle all of the barriers in the round.
+When we look at a ‘population’ level rather than an individual level, there are some common barriers to digital inclusion.
+Many people face more than one of these barriers to a greater or lesser extent.
+This ‘spiky profile’ is one of the reasons why digital inclusion is so difficult to define, and why interventions that are going to be effective, meaningful and sustainable have to tackle all of the barriers in the round.

 Access and accessibility

 Access to internet connectivity and digital devices is a vital component of becoming digitally included.
-This could be via a home computer and Wi-Fi, a phone or tablet with a data connection, publicly accessible Wi-Fi, or a library computer.
+This could be through:

 Devices can be expensive, and people who lack in skills or motivation may be reluctant to spend money on one, especially in cases of deprivation.
 Other solutions include:

 These are not universal solutions however.
-Public Wi-Fi requires a device.
+Public wifi requires a device.
 Library computers are a great option for many, but are only accessible at certain times, are not accessible for many and don’t solve the problem of not being online at home.
-Tablet lending schemes can help, but are not permeant solutions, and donated devices are in high demand.
+Tablet lending schemes can help, but are not permanent solutions, and donated devices are in high demand.

 Even if a device and connectivity can be found for someone, are the tools and resources accessible?
-What support is in place if the person has a physical or sensory impairment, has English as a second language or has a learning disability and needs to adapt the device for their specific needs?
+What support is in place if the person has:

 Skills and confidence

-Motivation can be one of the hardest barriers to overcome, and directly affects how likely people are to invest time or money in overcoming the other two barriers.
+Motivation and trust can be one of the hardest barriers to overcome.
+It directly affects how likely people are to invest time or money in overcoming the other two barriers.
 A lack of perceived need is the leading reason for not having a home internet connection.

 There are many reasons why someone may not feel motivated to try digital:

-- Belief that they cannot do it/it is too difficult
+- belief that they cannot do it or it is too difficult

 The key to overcoming this is a combination of finding a method of access that works for them, and finding the ‘hooks’ that will make it worthwhile to the individual.
-These can be hobbies, ways of making asks more convenient, quality of life improvements, accessibility, and many other things.
+These can be:

 Another factor to consider is whether there is a relationship of trust in place between the person who is digitally excluded and the person trying to motivate them to get online.